aamerson198/read-me-generator/README.md

 ## Description

-The application is built with the intent to This project makes use of node.js as well as the inquirer module to prompt a user to enter the appropriate information needed to generate an organized README document for a project. .
+The application is built to make use of node.js as well as the inquirer module to prompt a user to enter the appropriate information needed to generate an organized README document for a project. .

 ## Author